formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Add New Nigo

-Adds new nigo; ONLY available with FormKiQ Enterprise
+Adds new nigo; available as an Add-On Module

 ### Example